mert-gul/mert-gul/README.md

 - 👋 Hi, I’m mert gül
-- 👀 I’m interested Hello!
-I'm someone who started their journey in software development with frontend development.
-I've started learning and improving myself in HTML, CSS, and JavaScript languages.
-Particularly, I focus on developing modern and user-friendly web applications using the React.js framework.
-I'm open to learning new techniques and practicing on projects.
-I keep up with industry developments and strive to come up with creative solutions.
+- 👀 Hello!
+I'm Mert.
+I'm currently working on HTML, CSS, SCSS, JavaScript, and Bootstrap, while also learning JavaScript, ReactJS, Node.js, Express.js, MongoDB, and Next.js.
+I'm passionate about continuous self-improvement and always eager to learn new technologies.
+I'm driven and ambitious in my pursuit of excellence in web development.
 - 🌱 I’m currently 🌱 Currently immersing myself in HTML, CSS, JavaScript, and React to build dynamic and user-friendly web interfaces.
 Passionate about crafting engaging digital experiences and continuously learning to stay ahead in web development.
 Excited about exploring new frameworks and pushing the boundaries of modern web technologies.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me